POSTED BY Corbin Pool ON July 17, 2014 Add Comments

 Tags: amanda conner, batman: the animated series, bruce timm, harley quinn, jimmy palmiotti, paul dini

-POSTED BY Kristina Collins ON November 16, 2013 Add Comments
+POSTED BY admin ON November 16, 2013 Add Comments

 Bleeding Cool reported a small interview from Terra Zero with Eduardo Risso (artist of 100 Bullets) about Paul Dini's new Vertigo series to star a character from the Batman comics.
 Risso will be working with Dini on the new series and has expressed interest in working him.